BenchBadr/BenchBadr/README.md

 If it is about my website [Arltools](https://arltools.com) : <a href="mailto:arltools.xyz@gmail.com">`arltools.xyz@gmail.com`</a>

 Otherwise you can send me a message on discord :  `benchbadr`

-## Final note

-I am working on a new project newer and bigger ambitions, something that you may (and most likely will) start using on a regular basis.
-It will probably take a few months before I announce it but until then, feel free to follow my Github!